ravanbod/mattermost-mention-checker/README.md

 # Mattermost Mention Checker

 ## What is it?
-This project is written for notifying you (with notification ringtone) when you receive a message on Mattermost! (in a while loop!
+This project is written to notify you (with notification ringtone) when you receive a message on Mattermost! (in a while loop!
 Because mattermost application does not notify me well)

 ## What is mattermost?
 Search "Mattermost" in the internet!